javiervales/mt-simulated-annealing/README.md

 # mt-simulated-annealing
-A multi-thread Simulated Annealing core in C
+A parallel multi-thread Simulated Annealing core in C

 This implementation uses a loose temperature control, where each of the k threads run a number of iterations with a fixed temperature and then notifies to other threads.
 Upon notification, global temperature reduces by a k-th root factor.
+This implementation achieves a speed-up factor of N, being N the number of system cores.

 <h2>Files provided</h2>